Tre' Jackson: College career

 In his first year at Florida State, Jackson was expected to redshirt, especially after a groin injury caused him to miss the first five games of the season.
 But injuries to several Seminoles offensive linemen eventually moved him into the rotation, primarily on special teams but also at guard.
 His college debut came in a 41–16 win over Duke on October 15, registering eight snaps.
 After playing sparingly the rest of the season, he played all 62 snaps in the 18–14 Champs Sports Bowl win over Notre Dame.
 Jackson played well enough in the bowl game that head coach Jimbo Fisher penciled him in as a starting right guard.
 He eventually started all 14 games as a sophomore and earned the second-highest season grade among Seminoles offensive linemen, second only to Bryan Stork.
 Jackson's 22 knockdown blocks rank third on the team.

 In his junior season, started another 14 games at right guard, including the 2014 BCS National Championship Game.
 The Seminoles finished the season 14–0 while setting school and conference season records for total offense (7,267 yards), points per game (51.6) and yards per play (7.67), and the national record for points (723), as freshman quarterback Jameis Winston became the youngest player ever to win the Heisman Trophy.
-Jackson was named a first team All-ACC selection.
+Jackson was named a first team All-Atlantic Coast Conference (ACC) selection.
 Forgoing a chance to enter the 2014 NFL draft, Jackson returned his senior season and started all 14 games.
 He was again named a first team All-ACC, and was also a consensus All-American, the school's first since Rodney Hudson in 2010.

 Professional career

 New England Patriots

 Fox Sports ranked Jackson as the No. 4 offensive guard available in the 2015 NFL draft, behind only Laken Tomlinson, Ali Marpet, and A. J. Cann.
 He was drafted by the New England Patriots in the 4th round with the 111th pick overall in the 2015 NFL draft.
 He played in 13 games with nine starts at right guard his rookie year while dealing with a knee injury.

-Jackson started the season on PUP with a knee injury.
+Jackson started the season on Physically unable to perform with a knee injury.
 Unfortunately, his injury never healed in time and missed the entire 2016 season.
 On February 5, 2017, Jackson's Patriots won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.

 On April 18, 2017, Jackson was released by the Patriots.